deepeye/Fin-R1/README_en.md

 ## 🚀 Fine-tuning and Training<a name="trainning"></a>

 ### Two-Stage Process
-For complex financial reasoning tasks, we fine-tuned the Qwen2.5-7B-Instruct model in two stages to create the financial reasoning LLM Fin-R1.
-First, SFT with high-quality financial reasoning data helps the model rebuild its knowledge system.
-Then, we use the GRPO algorithm with format and accuracy rewards to enhance reasoning accuracy and generalization.
+For complex reasoning tasks in the financial domain, we developed the financial reasoning large language model Fin-R1 through two-phase fine-tuning of Qwen2.5-7B-Instruct.
+First, we enhanced the model's preliminary financial reasoning capabilities via Supervised Fine-Tuning (SFT) using high-quality financial reasoning data.
+Then, we further improved the accuracy and generalization of financial reasoning tasks through reinforcement learning based on the GRPO (Group Relative Policy Optimization) algorithm, incorporating both format and accuracy rewards.

-#### Stage One - Domain Knowledge Injection：
+#### Stage One - Infusion of Reasoning Capabilities:

-To handle complex reasoning, financial term understanding, and compliance judgment in financial reasoning tasks, we used the ConvFinQA and FinQA financial datasets for supervised fine-tuning of Qwen2.5-7B-Instruct.
-After one round of fine-tuning, the model's logical breaks and generalization issues in financial reasoning tasks were effectively resolved, ensuring it can handle complex financial reasoning problems.
+To address complex reasoning in financial tasks, we conducted supervised fine-tuning on Qwen2.5-7B-Instruct using financial datasets ConvFinQA and FinQA.
+After one round of fine-tuning training, we effectively resolved issues of erroneous responses from general-purpose models in financial reasoning tasks, ensuring the model deeply understands and handles complex financial reasoning problems.
 #### Stage Two - Reinforcement Learning Optimization：

-Once the model masters complex reasoning skills, we use the GRPO algorithm as the core framework to optimize the model's output for professionalism and compliance with a dynamic reward mechanism.
-We also introduce a model-based verifier using Qwen2.5-Max to evaluate answers, improving the reward signals' accuracy and reliability, thus enhancing the reinforcement learning's effectiveness and stability.
+After equipping the model with complex reasoning skills, we adopted the GRPO algorithm as the core framework to optimize output format and accuracy through a dual-reward mechanism.
+Additionally, we introduced a Model-Based Verifier, leveraging Qwen2.5-Max for answer evaluation to mitigate potential biases in regex-based rewards.
+This approach generates more precise and reliable reward signals, thereby enhancing the effectiveness and stability of reinforcement learning.
 ![grpo](Images/trainning.png)